AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Implementation Details

 For decision making, the actor network processes this combined observation and skill vector through a trunk consisting of a linear layer, layer normalization, and hyperbolic tangent (Tanh) activations.
 The resulting feature is passed through two fully connected layers with 1024 hidden dimensions and ReLU activations, and finally projected to the action space to produce the action distribution.
 The critic network applies the same trunk structure to the combined representation.
 It then concatenates the resulting features with the action, and processes them through two additional hidden layers with 1024 dimensions each to estimate the Q-values.

 The RND module constructs a predictor-target architecture by copying the observation encoder.
-Both the predictor and the frozen target network share the same initial encoder and are extended with a multilayer perceptron (MLP) composed of two hidden layers of 1024 dimensions, producing representations of dimensions $\text{rnd\_rep\_dim} = 1024$.
+Both the predictor and the frozen target network share the same initial encoder and are extended with a multilayer perceptron (MLP) composed of two hidden layers of 1024 dimensions.
 The predictor is trained to minimize the mean-squared error relative to the target’s output.

 The CIC module integrates three coordinated components, which consist of a state encoder that transforms both the current and next observation features into embeddings within the skill space, a skill projection network that embeds the sampled skill vector, and a predictor network that takes the concatenated state and next-state embeddings and transforms them into a representation aligned with the skill embedding.
 All components use MLP with hidden layers of 1024 dimensions, and the module is optimized using a contrastive predictive coding (CPC) objective to encourage alignment between state transitions and the correct skill representation.
 The state encoder's outputs are used to calculate the $r_{entropy}$, based on kNN distances.